In this article, you’re going to learn how to do an SEO audit of your website in 17 easy steps.

 How to Do an SEO Audit

-So how do you do an SEO audit?
-Here is a step-by-step guide on how to perform an SEO audit in 2023.
+Here is a step-by-step guide on how to do an SEO audit in 2025.

 Step 1: Crawl Your Website